-Students must be in attendance for 300 or more minutes of classroom time daily. this does not count lunch or passing periods.
-If a student misses up to 150 minutes, they are considered absent one-half day.
-Any student that misses more than 150 minutes is considered absent for the whole day.
+Students must be in attendance for 300 or more minutes of classroom time; this does not count lunch or passing periods.
+If a student misses 150 to 300 minutes they are considered absent one-half day.
+Attendance must be taken every period and recorded in a format that can be submitted to the State Auditor.